-School of Public Health-Bloomington Student Services Suite 1025 E. Seventh Street Bloomington, IN 47405-7109 812-855-2032 sphadvr@indiana.edu successful completion of 15 credit hours prescribed below.
+School of Public Health-Bloomington Student Services Suite 1025 E. Seventh Street Bloomington, IN 47405-7109 812-855-2032 sphadvr@iu.edu

 This undergraduate minor program is intended for students in degree programs who wish to add a Global Health Promotion specialty to their studies.
 This minor requires: